 Online Master of Arts in Criminology and Criminal Justice: Corrections Concentration

-Kent State University’s Criminal Justice Program is perfect for current criminology professionals at all levels of experience.
+Kent State University's Criminal Justice Program is perfect for current criminology professionals at all levels of experience.
 Those who want to move into leadership positions at work benefit from classes covering everything from victim advocacy to global security.
 The online graduate degree in criminal justice – corrections concentration focuses specifically on issues of parole, probation, and institutional treatment.
 Dedicated faculty deliver all 10+ classes via Blackboard and other online platforms, utilizing PowerPoint presentations, video chats, discussion groups, and other novel resources.
-The Carnegie Foundation lists Kent as one of the top research universities in the country, while Times Higher Education labeled it one of the Top 200 institutions in the world in 2010.
+The Carnegie Foundation lists Kent as one of the top research universities in the country, while Times Higher Education labeled it one of the Top 200 institutions in the world.

 Tuition: $10,444/yr (In-state) $17,960/yr (Out-of-state)